ccpaco/ccpaco.github.io/_posts/2021-04-10-Success-with-Dall-E-Open-AI-fork.md

 ---
 layout: post
-title: Day 7 Working with OpenAI Dall-E pt 2
+title: Working with OpenAI Dall-E Part 2 - Setup success
 ---

 So, today (04/10/21), we have some odd developments.
 As I continued my research to get Jupyter Notebooks running with proper installs, and watching